Corporate Training in Australia, New Zealand, and Asia-Pacific

 A workshop on developing creativity in the workplace, for team leaders in organisations.

 Creativity has been ranked by the World Economic Forum as one of the top three skills we need in the modern workplace.
 But how where does it come from, and how do we get it?
 Explore why we sometimes fear creativity and its power, and how we can overcome that fear and nurture it for innovation and greater productivity.
-Brought to you by the co-founders of Canberra Academy of Dramatic Art, James Scott (an actor) and Elizabeth Avery Scott (a playwright) and you’ll walk away with not only greater understanding of the professional actor’s mindset, but also some practical ideas on how to encourage your workplace to be more creative.
+Brought to you by the co-founders of Perform Australia, James Scott (an actor) and Elizabeth Avery Scott (a playwright), you’ll walk away with not only greater understanding of the professional actor’s mindset, but also some practical ideas on how to encourage your workplace to be more creative.

 Length: Two hours